-2 Municipality Governing Zoning: City of Inglewood Current Zoning: C-2A Definition of Zoning Airport Commercial Current Use: Commercial Is Current Use permitted: Yes Change in Zone Likely: Yes Change To: addition of the Sports and Entertainment Overlay Zone Zoning Change Applied For: Not to our knowledge Zoning Variance Applied For: Not to our knowledge Permitted Uses: Permitted uses within this district include a wide variety of commercial uses including retail, professional and medical offices, hotels or motels, and any uses permitted in the C-1 and C-2 zones.
-Prohibited Uses Prohibited uses within this district include new or increased residential uses
+ZONING Municipality Governing Zoning: City of Inglewood Current Zoning: C-2A & P-1 Definition of Zoning Airport Commercial & Parking Current Use: Commercial Is Current Use permitted: Yes Change in Zone Likely: Yes Change To: P-1 to be rezoned to C-2A; addition of the Sports and E ntertainment Overlay Zone Zoning Change Applied For: Not to our knowledge Zoning Variance Applied For: Not to our knowledge Permitted Uses: Permitted uses within the C-2A district include a wide v professional and medical offices, hotels or motels, and zones.
+Prohibited Uses: Prohibited uses within this district include new or increa sed residential uses.

-Prohibited Uses: Promptied uses within this district include new or increased residential uses.
 ZONING REQUIREMENTS CODE SUBJECT COMPLIANCE Minimum Lot Area: None specified Complying Maximum Building Height: 6 stories or 75 feet Not Applicable Maximum Floor Area Ratio (FAR): None specified Not Applicable Maximum Lot Coverage (% of Lot Area): None specified Not Applicable Minimum Yard Setbacks: Front (Feet): None required except landscaped buffers Not Applicable Rear (Feet): None required Not Applicable Side (Feet): None required except landscaped buffers Not Applicable Required On-Site Parking: Varies depending on use and size of use Not Applicable

 As noted in the table above, there is a likely zone change that would impact the subject property.
-As of the date of this report, the City of Inglewood has introduced changes to the zoning code that would implement the Sports and

-Entertainment Overlay Zone (SEOZ).
+The first is as described above, which is the P-1 zone becoming a C-2A zone.
+Additionally, as of the date of this report, the City of Inglewood has introduced changes to the zoning code that would implement the Sports and Entertainment Overlay Zone (SEOZ).
 The SEOZ would cover the IBEC project site, including the subject property, and would allow the development of the arena project subject to the provisions of the zoning code and general plan.